DevExpress-Examples/mvvm-application-with-wpf-bars/Readme.md

 }
 ```

+## Summary

-<p><strong>Conclusion<br /> </strong>MVVM provides a flexible way to write complex GUI systems.
+MVVM provides a flexible way to write complex GUI systems.
 This tutorial helps you understand the basic principles of writing applications by using the MVVM pattern.
-The use of the DXBars component will help you add an efficient navigation UI to your applications.</p>
+The use of the DXBars component will help you add an efficient navigation UI to your applications.

 <!-- feedback -->
 ## Does this example address your development requirements/objectives?